 (2.)
 Upon a student being convicted of a felony or upon an adjudication or admission in court of guilt with respect to such a felony or felony delinquency, the principal or headmaster of a school in which the student is enrolled may expel said student if such principal or headmaster determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 The student shall receive written notification the charges and reasons for such expulsion prior to such expulsion taking effect.
 The student shall also receive written notification of his right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the superintendent.
 The student shall have the right to appeal the expulsion to the superintendent, in writing, of his request for an appeal no later than five calendar days following the effective date of the expulsion.
 The superintendent shall a hold hearing with the student and the student's parent or guardian within three calendar days of the expulsion.
-At the hearing, the student shall have the right to present oral and written testimony on his behalf, and shall have the right to counsel.
-The superintendent shall have the authority to overturn or alter the decision of the principal or headmaster, including recommending an alternate educational program for the student.
-The superintendent shall render a decision on the appeal within five calendar days of the hearing.
+At the hearing, the student shall have the right to overturn or alter the decision of the principal or headmaster, including recommending an alternate educational program for the student.
+The superintendent shall render a decision of the principal or the appeal within five calendar days of the hearing.
 Such decision shall be the final decision of the city, town or regional school district with regard to the expulsion.